smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ##### Manual Wifi connection

-HMI should not send `JoinVehicleNetwork` to the application if at least one application on the corresponding device started Wifi secondary transport.
-HMI will take information about device apps and transports from UpdateAppList and UpdateDeviceList notifications from SDL.
+HMI should not send `JoinVehicleNetwork` to the application if at least one application on the corresponding device started WiFi secondary transport.
+HMI will take information about device apps and transports from `UpdateAppList` and `UpdateDeviceList` notifications from SDL.

-If the user established Wifi connection manually, the Vehicle has no instruments to check that it is connected to the same Wifi network as mobile application until application won't start secondary transport.
+If the user established WiFi connection manually, the vehicle has no instruments to check that it is connected to the same WiFi network as mobile application until the application doesn't start the secondary transport.

-So HMI may send redundant `JoinVehicleNetwork`/`ReadyForWifiConnection` to the application. `sdl_proxy` should not initiate the connection to Vehicle Wifi network if it is already connected.
+So HMI may send redundant `JoinVehicleNetwork`/`ReadyForWifiConnection` to the application. `sdl_proxy` should not initiate the connection to vehicle WiFi network if it is already connected.

 #### Multiple device connections

-OEM have full control on multiple device connection policy.
+The OEM has full control on multiple device connection policy.

 #### RPCs Encryption

-Wifi credentials are considered sensitive data, and should not be shared without encryption.
+WiFi credentials are considered sensitive data, and should not be shared without encryption.

-To protect Wifi credentials [SDL 0207 - RPC message protection](https://github.com/smartdevicelink/sdl_evolution/issues/634) SDL feature is used.
+To protect WiFi credentials [SDL 0207 - RPC message protection](https://github.com/smartdevicelink/sdl_evolution/issues/634) feature is used.

-RPC message protection is controlled completely by the Policy table.
+RPC message protection is controlled completely by the Policy Table.

-It is advised to restrict `JoinMobileNetwork`, `JoinVehicleNetwork`, to be sent only by encrypted RPC service, but it is up to particular OEM.
-SDL does not enforce these RPCs, to be sent only by encrypted RPC service.
+It is advised to restrict `JoinMobileNetwork`, `JoinVehicleNetwork`, to be sent only by encrypted RPC service, but it is up to each OEM upon implementation.
+SDL Core does not enforce that RPCs should be sent only by encrypted RPC service.

-SDL will not transfer `JoinVehicleNetwork` to mobile by nonsecure RPC service if encryption required.
-SDL will respond with the `REJECTED` result code.
+SDL Core will not transfer `JoinVehicleNetwork` to mobile by non-secure RPC service if encryption is required.
+SDL Core will respond with the `REJECTED` result code.

-HMI should know about RPC service encryption status for each application. therefore proposed to extend `OnServiceUpdate` notification with the appropriate information :
+HMI should know about RPC service encryption status for each application.
+Therefore, this solution proposes to extend `OnServiceUpdate` notification with the appropriate information:
 ```xml

 <function name="OnServiceUpdate" messagetype="notification">